Skip to Main Content

-There are numerous potential data resources in Economics, so please get in touch if you are not sure where to look!
+There are numerous potential data resources in Economics & related fields, and many of these datasets are available for free.
+Please get in touch if you are not sure where to find the data you need.

-Some of the main general sources are listed below.
-Links to more specialised data sources are provided by the geographical and topical tabs under More Resources.
+The resources listed below focus on Economics & Finance more specifically.
+Links to more specialised data sources within Economics can be located by exploring the geographical and topical tabs under More Resources.

 IMF Data

-Financial soundness indicators Database via IMF (2008-) useful for Tier 1 capital data at country level (see also SNL database or Datastream for data at bank level) and other measures of financial stability
+Financial Soundness Indicators via IMF (2008-) useful for Tier 1 capital data at country level and other measures of financial stability.

 As of 1 January 2020 all IMF publications are available through its portal IMF eLibrary